sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

    :align: center

    The confirmed image shows the years of change that have been detected in the time series.
-Stable forest is colored green, and non forest is colored yellow, and the change years colored by a blue gradient.
+Stable forest is colored green, non forest is colored yellow, and the change years colored by a blue gradient.

-   It is recommended that the user discards the first 2-3 years of change, or uses a very high quality forest baseline map to mask out locations that weren't forest at the start of the time serries.
+   It is recommended that the user discards the first 2-3 years of change, or uses a very high quality forest baseline map to mask out locations that weren't forest at the start of the time series.
 This is needed since our input imagery is a a forest probability time series which initially considers the landscape as forest.

-Next, well check out the deforest warning output.
+Next, we will check out the deforest warning output.

-2. Run the second **Data visualization** cell
+1. Run the second **Data visualization** cell

 .. figure:: images/smfm_warnings.png